bionitio-team/bionitio/README.md

 Bionitio is intended to work on POSIX-like operating systems (such as Linux and OSX).
 It has not been tested extensively on variants of the Windows operating system.

+Please see our publication [Bionitio: demonstrating and facilitating best practices for bioinformatics command-line software](https://academic.oup.com/gigascience/article/8/9/giz109/5572530)in GigaScience that provides a detailed discussion of the tool.

 ## Languages

 | Language | Repository | Travis Testing Status |